allmeidaapedro/Credit-Risk-Prediction-German-Bank/README.md

 <img src="images/feature_importances.png">

-Finally, the results are satisfying, and the project objective was achieved.
+Finally, the results are satisfying and the project objective was achieved.
 The model can predict 80% of the bad risk customers, effectively solving the business problem.
 In summary, to address the imbalanced target, I implemented strategies such as stratified hold-out and k-fold cross-validation, utilized class-weight hyperparameter, and balanced precision-recall trade-off.

 # 6. Web app and next steps
 Once I built a model that solves the business problem by identifying 80% of the bad risk customers, I developed a Flask web app such that we can get predictions for any customer by giving the input features information.
 For the next steps, I will be focused on deploying this app in a cloud like AWS (I already defined a file containing Elastic Beanstalk configuration, .ebextensions/config.py).
 Anyway, I describe in the next topic how you can run this project on your local machine.